Multi-Touch and Bending Sensing Using Electrical Impedance Tomography for Robotics: Tactile sensor experiment

-To classify different sensor interactions—touch, bending, and idle states—a supervised learning approach was implemented.
-The training dataset comprised 1,080 samples, ensuring a balanced representation of each condition.
-Bending data included 225 samples collected across 15 different angles ranging from 0° to 60°, while touch data consisted of 315 samples recorded from 21 randomly selected contact locations.
-Additionally, 500 samples were gathered for the no-action case to account for the sensor’s baseline state.
-The dataset was split into 80\% for training and 20\% for testing.
-A deep learning model was trained using sparse categorical cross-entropy loss, with a batch size of 64 and 100 training epochs to optimize classification performance.
+To classify different sensor interaction states (touch, bending, and idle), a supervised learning strategy was employed.
+The dataset consisted of 1,080 labeled samples, evenly distributed across the three classes to ensure balanced training.
+The bending class included 360 samples, each corresponding to a bending angle randomly selected within the range of -20° to 50°.
+The touch class comprised 360 samples captured from randomly chosen contact locations on the sensor surface, ranging from single-point to four-point touch.
+The idle class included 360 samples representing the no-action condition of the sensor.
+The dataset was randomly partitioned into 60\% for training, 20\% for validation, and 20\% for testing.
+The deep neural network mentioned in the Figure \ref{network_all} was trained using the sparse categorical cross-entropy loss function, with a batch size of 64, over 150 epochs to optimize classification performance.

-The model achieved a perfect classification accuracy of 100\% on the test set.
-While this preliminary study demonstrates the feasibility of distinguishing between these three simple actions, the classification task remains relatively straightforward due to the distinct signal patterns associated with each action.
-Future studies will explore more complex interactions and refine the model’s capability to handle subtle variations in sensor responses.